boreal-ground/flurries/README.md

 ## How to install
 Designed to run on a monome grid with [iii firmware](https://monome.org/docs/iii/) installed.

 Connect your monome grid using the [diii](https://monome.org/diii/) browser utility, and upload flurries.lua.
-In the left-hand menu locate flurries.lua, and select 'first' from the '...' menu.
+In the left-hand menu locate flurries.lua, and select **'first'** from the **'...'** menu.
+See [dii documentation](https://monome.org/docs/iii/diii/) for more guidance on uploading and managing ii scripts.

 ## In use
 The 16-step sequencer allows mid-sequence on-the-fly direction and loop length changes, by holding two buttons on the second grid row.
 Loop changes become active on button release.
 Five stages of clock dividers/multipliers can be cycled through using the five top left buttons.
 Pressing the currently active divider pauses the sequencer.